Updated: Feb 10

 The feeling of failure is a hard one to process.
 I’m sure you can all recall a moment in your own life where that feeling invaded your thoughts and that you can vividly remember how it made you feel.
 Yeah, it wasn’t a nice feeling was it?
 It comes with deep sadness, self-criticism and can churn up a lot of questions too.

 As part of my recovery and to help me deal with all the cognitive and life changes that came about following “e” and brain injury, I quickly thought it would be advised for me to seek the support of a psychologist.
 I’m usually pretty good at reading situations, motivating myself and I can often see beyond the raw emotions, but the list of changes was so long that I was happy to concede that this battle couldn’t be fought alone...hence why I started looking for outside help.
-I went through a list of local psychologists, double checked their profile and specialty and I ended up narrowing down two or three with experience with fatigue management and trauma.
-Before I even mentioned the names I had narrowed down to my Occupational Therapist (OT), she recommended a name which I had already highlighted.
-That made the rest of the decision much easier for me.
-I had to wait for a bit as her schedule was pretty full, but between my OT and I sending her emails and text messages, I eventually got to meet her.
+I went through a list of local psychologists, double checked their profile and specialty and I ended up narrowing two or three down with experience with fatigue management and trauma.
+I eventually finalised my choice.
+I had to wait for a few weeks to meet her as her schedule was pretty full, but I got there in the end.

 My psychologist is great, we get along really well but even then, I wasn’t able to divulge all my deep dark secrets and she had to work pretty hard to peel those layers, one at a time.
 Some of those layers I wasn’t even fully aware of myself.
 I was probably 16 or 17 months into my recovery post “e” when I turned up to that one session.
 I was already tired, slow and emotional, slurred staccato speech, but obviously still working so hard to try to hide all of it.
 We made small talk as per custom and I remember her pointing out that in those short 15 minutes since I had walked into the room, that I had used the word “fail” on quite a few occasions.
 She proceeded to asking me why I used this term so often.
 My answer was simple…